Breeze/breeze.github.io/doc-net/hosting-in-aspnet.md

 Breeze ships with out-of-the-box support for the ASP.NET Web API and Entity Framework.
 The easy route to a Breeze application is shown in the following repo: <a href="https://github.com/Breeze/northwind-core-ng-demo" target="_blank">Getting Started with Breeze</a>

-See https://github.com/Breeze/northwind-core-ng-demo/blob/master/STEPS.md for a step by step review on how to build a .NET Server.
+See [Breeze Steps](https://github.com/Breeze/northwind-core-ng-demo/blob/master/STEPS.md) for a step by step review on how to build a .NET Server.

 The Breeze sample applications are applications with a Web API controller, a C# entity model, and the Entity Framework mediating between the model and a SQL Server database.